Softmotions/ncms/ncms-docs/ncms-docs-en/doc/cookbook/cookbook.rst

     All rights reserved

-This line will never be changed individually for every page, it may be changed only for all site's pages.
-Therefore the best way is to set it directly in the template and instead of:
+This line would never be changed individually for a single page, it would only be changed only for all site's pages.
+Therefore the best way is to set it directly in the template, so instead of:

 .. code-block:: html